-- Sometime the prosecutor gives a bad plea offer.
-Even if you decide not to contest your case, an experienced Douglas County DUI attorney who is familiar with the municipal courts in Douglas County as well as Douglas County State Court or Superior Court can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.
+- Sometimes the prosecutor gives a bad plea offer.
+Even if you decide not to contest your case, an experienced Douglas County DUI attorney who is familiar with the municipal courts in Douglas County, as well as Douglas County State Court or Superior Court, can assess a plea offer to determine if it is worth taking or moving your case to state court, or you may decide to take your case to trial.

 Administrative License Suspension

 IMPORTANT INFORMATION CONCERNING YOUR DRIVER’S LICENSE WHILE YOUR DOUGLAS COUNTY DUI CRIMINAL CHARGES ARE PENDING IN COURT